HDFGroup/h5serv/docs/Reference/Group.rst

 Errors
 ------

-In addition to the general errors, requests to the domain resource may return the following errors:
+In addition to the common errors, requests to the group resource may return the following errors:

 -  ``400 Bad Request``